WDI-SEA/express-pokedex/readme.md

 #### Part 4: Display more info on each pokemon

-Add a route `GET /pokemon/:id` that renders a page with information about the pokemon (the pokemon with the corresponding row `id`).
+[x] Add a route `GET /pokemon/:id` that renders a page with information about the pokemon (the pokemon with the corresponding row `id`).

 Check out the result of the pokemon API calls (or see the [doc page](http://pokeapi.co/)) for ideas on what data you could show.
-Show at least 4 peices of data.
+Show at least 4 pieces of data.

 #### Part 5: Styling